hkeva/payguard-client/README.md

 - **Register**: Users need to register first.
 - **Login**: Users need to verify their email before logging in.
 - **User Features**:
+  - Create new payments.
+    (_Note: Since Stripe is in test mode, please use valid test card information provided by [Stripe's Test Card Info](https://docs.stripe.com/testing)._)
-  - Create new payments and documents.
+  - Create new documents.
   - View a list of their created payments and documents.

 ## Technologies Used